Air Purifier Buying Guide

 turning your air purifier on its highest setting when you are away.

-highest fan speed setting is usually too loud to tolerate when you
+The highest fan speed setting is usually too loud to tolerate when you

 setting when you are absent from the room.
+Upon returning, turn the fan speed down to a more comfortable level.
+As a final note,

 Air Purifiers Benefits vs. Side Effects